devbookhq/unweave-setup/unweave-vm/README.md

 ```

 ### Publishing your VM
-Before your users can connect to their VMs, you have to deploy it.
+Before your users can connect to their VMs, you have to deploy the Dockerfile.
 This is done via [Devbook CLI](https://github.com/devbookhq/devbookctl).

 #### 1. Install Devbook CLI
 ```sh